-If you can't delete files in Windows 10, check the 4 ways in this post on how to delete files that cannot be deleted on your Windows 10 computer.
+Fast fix - you can use Shift + Delete to delete files or folders permanently.
+If you still can't delete files in Windows 11/10, check the 4 ways in this post on how to force delete a file that cannot be deleted on your Windows 11/10 computer.

 |Workable Solutions||Step-by-step Troubleshooting|